HaloSelasi/archive/README.md

 # About archive

-Terminal executable to create and write csv files.
+A lightweight terminal executable for creating and writing CSV files.

-Desktop\CL.csv as Database.

-Manually close(make sure to save before).

----
+Designed for quick entry into a 1-4 column table.

+# Overview

+Create a custom csv file.

+Enter multiple rows of data.

+Save all entries to csv file on demand.

+Simple and write-only.
+Open in Excel, LibreOffice, or similar for formatting.

 # Commands

-Enter [1] for new entry.
+- Enter [1] for new entry.

-Fill in Variables; Press spacekey to leave column empty.
+- Fill in columns.

+- Press Enter to skip a column.

-Enter [2] to save to 'CL.csv'.
+- Enter [2] to save to CSV file.

+- Enter [0] to exit.

 ---

-**Note:**
+# Notes:

-Currently write only.
+Currently write only!
+Save before terminating executable (saving while CSV file is open will result in write errors).